yehorchernenko/heroku-buildpack/README.md

 - `bin/pre_compile`
 - `bin/post_compile`

-This is useful if you would need to customize the final image.
+This is useful if you need to customize the final image.

+The buildpack passes three arguments to the scripts: the BUILD_DIR, CACHE_DIR and ENV_DIR paths that Heroku provided for the build.
+See the [Buildpack API documentation](https://devcenter.heroku.com/articles/buildpack-api) for details.

 #### Example: using private dependencies